robovines6955/Stampede/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

-# This is just the FTC read me, go back to the main read me to find directions to use Stampede.
+# This is just the FTC read me, here is our read me with [directions to use Stampede](https://github.com/robovines6955/Stampede/blob/stampede/README.md).

 ## TeamCode Module